 With a creative team, we created a fictional narrative where a parallel universe (Par Bexia … a parallel Bexleyheath) was dissolving through lack of attention to, and care of, the place.
 Unplanned, young Par Bexians arrived in three pods in Bexleyheath in May 2018, unable to get out of their pods until we could provide them with safety clothing.
 Organs in the safety clothing were created by 15+ workshop groups in and around Bexleyheath.
 During the final week of phase 1, ending on 30th June, the young Par Bexians were out on the street, supported by three Vists (a mixture of archivist and inventor) who are experts in Par Bexia together with a large number of Vestors (trainee Vists).
 The urgency was to find out knowledge of Bexleyheath, which converted into Bexrays (fuel) to power a portal due to open at 12.30 on Sat 30th at the clocktower in Bexleyheath.
 Of course, it worked and the young Par Bexians returned home safely.

-Armed with the knowledge from the young Par Bexians, the hope and expectation is that senior Par Bexians arrive next year in 2019 to learn more about how attachment to place can prevent their own parallel universe from dissolving.
+Armed with the knowledge from the young Par Bexians, and as originally planned, senior Par Bexians arrive in the first week of July 2019 to learn more about how attachment to place can prevent their own parallel universe from dissolving.

-All the activities in Phase 1 were linked to the overall story and the metaphor implicit in that narrative.
-Over 1,000 youngsters and adults in and around Bexleyheath were engaged in workshops and events leading up to the final week in the town’s central Broadway.
-In the final week, we estimate at least 1,500 participated in, or observed, events in the Broadway.
-Workshop activities gathered and played with participants’ knowledge of Bexleyheath and most activities were designed to emphasise attention to place within the narrative of the pods landing from Par Bexia.
+All the activities of the project were linked to the overall story and the metaphor implicit in that narrative.
+Many thousands of youngsters and adults in and around Bexleyheath have engaged in workshops and events leading up to the final weeks in the town’s central Broadway.
+In the final week of Phase 1 (2018), we estimate at least 1,500 participated in, or observed, events in the Broadway.
+Workshops gathered and played with participants’ knowledge of Bexleyheath and activities were designed to emphasise attention to place within the overall narrative of Par Bexia.

 The Performing Places Bexley project is a partnership between London Borough of Bexley and The Royal Central School of Speech and Drama (CSSD), funded by the Ministry of Housing, Communities and Local Government.
 The press release from LB of Bexley in early July states ‘The programme has provided a chance to think about how we can appreciate shared community space more and how we welcome and interact with strangers.
 Residents came together to get involved in a number of activities, which provided positive energy and ultimately enabled the Par-Bexians to return home amidst a flurry of pyrotechnics, confetti and smoke!’